zbtolon/customer-portal/cpsetupfedid.md

 1. Set up users in the identity provider.
 2. Assign roles to users in the identity provider.

-In this scenario, there is no need for you to manually create users in {{site.data.keyword.BluSoftlayer}} infrastructure.
+In this scenario, you do not need to manually create users in {{site.data.keyword.BluSoftlayer}} infrastructure.

-### Example flow for user log in authentication
+### Example flow for user login authentication
+{: #exlogauthflowidprov}

-Here's an example flow of how user log in authentication might work when you create users in the identity provider:
+The following example flow shows how user login authentication might work when you create users in the identity provider:
 1. The user accesses the identity provider URL from a browser session.
 2. Identity provider authenticates the user, for example through its LDAP.
 3. Identity provider returns SAML 2.0 responses.